-Children’s dentistry is very close to our heart here at Claregate Dental.
+Children’s dentistry is very close to our heart here at Claregate Dental Practice in Wolverhampton.
 We believe in introducing children to the dentist from the moment they get their first tooth.
-Teaching children the importance of visiting our family dentist in Wolverhampton from an early age will help us teach them valuable lessons and habits for life.
+Teaching children the importance of visiting our family dentist from an early age will help us teach them valuable lessons and habits for life.

 Spot any warning signs of tooth decay